 The trading computers we sell to our customers we include all adapters needed to get you up and running!

 There are hundreds of computer cases on the market by dozens of manufacturers.
 There are more manufacturers than we care to list.
-Only 4 manufacturers are worth mentioning – Phanteks, Cooler Master, Fractal Design and Corsair.
+There are several great manufacturers are worth mentioning – Phanteks, Cooler Master, Fractal Design and ASUS.

 Power supplies have become very standardized with the different outputs.
 So as far as compatibility, you don’t really need to worry about that.
 The motherboard has a 24-pin power connector and an 8-pin for the CPU and on a microATX motherboard its 4 pin for the CPU.
 The connectors for the hard drives are standard SATA power connectors and the case fans are 4 pin power connectors.